ecmwf/anemoi-configs/README.md

 [Apache License 2.0](LICENSE) In applying this licence, ECMWF does not waive the privileges and immunities granted to it by virtue of its status as an intergovernmental organisation nor does it submit to any jurisdiction.

+You can find the announcements of all new configs [here](https://github.com/ecmwf/anemoi-configs/discussions/categories/configs).

 ## Table of Contents

 - [Introduction](#introduction)